Banks in Europe step up coronavirus contingency trading plans

 “We expect all firms to have contingency plans in place to deal with major events so that they are able to continue operating effectively,” it said on Monday.

-Keeping trading desks going is a challenge as regulation - along with complex technology and the need for high speed connections - means they cannot just be operated remotely.
+Keeping trading desks going is a challenge as regulation - along with complex technology and the need for high-speed connections - means they cannot just be operated remotely.

-“Traders can’t work from home for regulatory reasons, they need to be at one of our sites and we have prepared back-up facilities both within and outside London,” a source at one major international bank in Britain said.
+“Traders can’t work from home for regulatory reasons.
+They need to be at one of our sites and we have prepared back-up facilities both within and outside London,” a source at one major international bank in Britain said.

 “Traders and front office staff will be prioritized to use those sites so there will be no interruption to the service our clients receive,” the source said.